boisgera/CDIS/Calcul Intégral II/Calcul Intégral II.md

 A^c = \{x \in X \, | \, x \not \in A\}.
 $$
-Pour être plus explicite, on peut utiliser la notation du complémentaire
-relatif: le complémentaire de $A$ dans $B$ est l'ensemble des points de
+Pour être plus explicite, on peut utiliser la notation du complémentaire relatif : le complémentaire de $A$ dans $B$ est l'ensemble des points de
 $B$ qui n'appartiennent pas à $A$:
 $$
 B \setminus A = \{x \in B \, | \, x \not \in A\}.